Rachelidekel/news-explorer-frontend/README.md

 # News-Explorer :

-A site where you can search for articles on various topics and save them to your account.
+A site where you can search for articles on various topics and save them to your account. <br />
 Authorization and Registration are handled by the back-end server.

 ## Features